Charles Henry Stanley: Chess career

 Stanley was an Englishman who emigrated from London to New York in 1843 to work in the British Consulate, and his English ideas had a great influence on American chess.
 Stanley is a little-known figure who has been eclipsed by the achievements of the world famous Paul Morphy.

 Stanley defeated Eugène Rousseau of New Orleans in 1845 to claim the title as the first U.S. Chess Champion.

 One of his ideas was to have a regular newspaper column devoted to chess, which he started in 1845 in The Spirit of the Times.
 He also started the American Chess Magazine in 1846, which together with The Chess Palladium and Mathematical Sphinx were the first American chess magazines.
-However, other magazines soon followed and competition forced the magazine out of business.
+However, other magazines soon followed and competition forced them out of business.
 In 1846 he published the first US book on a chess match, 31 Games of Chess and became secretary of the New York Chess Club.
 In 1855 Stanley organized the first World Problem Tournament.
-In 1849 he helped future chess master Johann Löwenthal, then a penniless immigrant.
+In 1849 he helped future chess master Johann Löwenthal, who was then a penniless immigrant.

-He was one of the participants in the 1st American Chess Congress played in 1857 where Morphy won, thus being regarded as the new U.S. Chess Champion.
+He was one of the participants in the 1st American Chess Congress, which he played in 1857 where Morphy won, and he was regarded as the new U.S. Chess Champion.
 He had some matches against Benjamin Raphael, the results of which are unknown.
 After the 1st American Chess Congress he lost a match against Morphy in 1857.

 In 1860 he returned to England, but in the years he was away, the standard of play had increased greatly and, failing to achieve any success he returned to the United States two years later.